radiusxyz/madara/docs/getting-started-with-encrypted-mempool.md

         }, "id":1}' http://localhost:9944
     ```

-    Above, `t`, `encrypted_data`, `nonce`, `g`, and `n` are parameters used for encryption and decryption through time-lock puzzle.
+    Above, `t`, `encrypted_data`, `nonce`, `g`, and `n` are parameters used for encryption and decryption through VDF(time-lock puzzle).

-    - t
+    - `t`
-    `t` represents the time parameter used in a `VDF`(time-lock puzzle).
+    `t` represents the time parameter used in a `VDF`.
 It determines the amount of time required for the computation.
 The larger the value of t, the longer the computation takes.

-    - encrypted_data
+    - `encrypted_data`
-    The encrypted data is generated through the following steps:
+    The encrypted data is generated with the following steps:
-    By using a `VDF`(time-lock puzzle) setup, the value `y` is created based on the `t` value.
-This `y` value is then used to generate a `Poseidon secret key`(different from the `decryption key`) through Poseidon encryption.
+    By using a `VDF` setup, the `decryption key` is created based on the `t` value. `decryption key` is then used to generate a `Poseidon secret key` with Poseidon encryption.
-    `Poseidon secret key` is encrypted with `InvokeTransaction`(as a string),  resulting in hex-encoded data.
+    `InvokeTransaction`(as a string) is encrypted with `Poseidon secret key`, resulting in hex-encoded data.

-    - nonce
+    - `nonce`
-    The nonce is a random value generated during the encrypting process with the `InvokeTransaction`(as a string) and `Poseidon secret key` above.
+    The nonce is a random value for the permutation operation required for Poseidon encryption.
-    Nonce stands for "number used once" and is a unique number used for each transaction to prevent replay attacks.
-This ensures that transactions are not duplicated and executed more than once.
+    To ensure proper decryption, it is necessary to have a nonce identical to the encrypted nonce to set the initial state.

-    - g and n
+    - `g` and `n`
-    Parameters generated during the `VDF`(time-lock puzzle) setup. `g` is the base (group element), and `n` is the modulus.
+    Parameters generated during the `VDF` setup. `g` is a RSA group generator, and `n` is the modulus.

 3. `starknet_addEncryptedInvokeTransaction`: This API adds an `EncryptedInvokeTransaction` to the `Encrypted Mempool`, and generates an transaction order and signature.
 (If added into the `Encrypted mempool`, the `EncryptedInvokeTransaction` is decrypted and submitted when the `block-proposer` applies extrinsic.)